Moe'N'a Lisa: Production

 The writers of the episode first started with the idea of Moe as Charles Bukowski and then teamed him with Lisa.
 The episode guest stars authors Tom Wolfe, who says The Simpsons "is the only show of any sort that I watch on television"; Jonathan Franzen and Michael Chabon, who recorded their lines together; and Gore Vidal, who admitted that he was not a regular watcher of the show.
 In one version of the script, Wolfe, Chabon and Franzen were all killed by a giant boulder.
 Although the guest stars recorded lines for this part of the episode, the scene was cut from the final version.
 The Wordloaf conference is based on the real life Bread Loaf Writers' Conference in Vermont.

 Reception

+Viewing figures

+The episode earned a 3.3 rating and was watched by 9.27 million viewers, which was the 44th most-watched show that week.

+Critical response

 Dan Iverson of IGN rates it a 7.3, saying that this episode made up for the previous one.
 He praises all the guest voices in their appearances, though mainly Tom Wolfe's.

+Adam Finley of TV Squad thought the story with Lisa and Moe was somewhat forced but liked seeing Lisa's faith in other people.
+He also wanted to see more appearance by J. K. Simmons.

+Colin Jacobson of DVD Movie Guide felt the plot was a repeat of "Please Homer, Don't Hammer 'Em" from earlier in the season in which a male character gets credit for a female character's work.
+He also did not like the guest stars apart from Simmons.